 On the same note, you may also want to consider upscaling your lighting functionalities with modern remote control technology.

-This will help you to control the light density as well as make it easy to switch lights on and off.
+This will help you control the light density and easily switch lights on and off.

 4. Home Interior Décor